revou-fsse-3/module-1-Reyhan-Chandra-Basuki/README.md

 |SMA Hangtuah 1 Jakarta       | 2018     |
 |Bina Nusantara University    | 2022     |

 I hope that with this short biodata, friends who read can get to know me better.
-Thank you for your attention .
+Thank you for your attention.